ahuacate/nas-hardmetal/README.md

 <h2>Easy Scripts</h2>

-To run an Easy Script you must first have an operational NAS machine.
+You must have an operational NAS machine.

 Our Easy Script automates the installation and/or configuration processes.
-The User when prompted must select the NAS hardware type.

 Our Easy Scripts have preset configurations.
-The installer may accept or decline the ES values.
-If you decline the User will be prompted to input all required configuration settings.
-PLEASE read our guide if you are unsure.
+You may accept or decline our ES values.
+If you decline then you will be prompted to input all required configuration settings.

 <h4><b>1) Synology NAS Easy Script</b></h4>